vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

 <link rel="stylesheet" href="/css/style.css">
 ```

-This Nunjucks partial sets up the essential meta tags for an HTML document, dynamically generates the title based on the page's URL and tags, includes a description, specifies a favicon, preconnects to external resources (Google Fonts), and includes custom stylesheets for the site.
+This Nunjucks partial sets up the essential meta tags for an HTML document, dynamically generates the title, includes a description, specifies a favicon, preconnects to external resources (Google Fonts), and includes a stylesheet for the site.

 {% endraw %}